 - Document your accident-related damages

-Recoverable Damages After a Personal Injury Accident in Monroeville, PA
+Recoverable Damages After a Personal Injury Sccident in Monroeville, PA

 The value of a personal injury case depends on a number of factors, and every case is unique.
-There is no way to put a value on your case until we complete our investigation and understand the facts, identify the liable parties, and have proof of your losses.
+There is no way to put a value on your case until we complete our investigation.
+Once we understand the facts and identify the liable parties, we can assess your losses.

-Commonly recoverable damages in a personal injury case include:
+Recoverable damages in a personal injury case may include:

 Medical Care Costs